-John Crane, a mechanical packing company based out of Chicago, manufactures close to 238,900 miles of braided packing and live-loaded gasket packing each year.
-However, many years prior to the Environmental Protection Agency’s (EPA) regulations on asbestos use, John Crane relied on the toxic material in an array of products for its resistance to heat and fire.
-As a result, numerous people who once worked in John Crane factories and/or around its asbestos-containing products began developing, serious, fatal diseases.
-In turn, the company faced (and still faces) an array of mesothelioma lawsuits.
+For years prior to the Environmental Protection Agency’s (EPA) regulations on asbestos use, the John Crane company relied on the toxic set of minerals for its resistance to heat and fire.
+Subsequently, people who once worked in John Crane factories began developing fatal diseases.
+In turn, the company faced (and still faces) an array of asbestos and mesothelioma lawsuits.

 John Crane History

 John Crane’s history dates back to 1917 when the company opened in Chicago as the “Crane Packing Company.”

 Although the company started with meager means, by the 1980s, John Crane had acquired the TI Group.
 By the 2000s, merged with Smiths Industries, a London-based global technology corporation.